rudymatela/udge/README.md

 The results directory contains the results of evaluated solutions.

+* `bin/udge-check` creates entries in this directory
-* `bin/udge-pick-and-judge` creates entries in this directory
+* `bin/udge-check-and-pick` creates entries in this directory
 * `bin/udge-update-all-user-htmls` reads from this directory
 * `bin/udge-update-user-html` reads from this directory